 ⚈ MongoDB, CouchDB -- and others -- Not SQL-based.

-⚈ Table with 3 columns: entity, key, value
+⚈ Table with 3 columns: entity_id, key, value

-⚈ The "value" is a string, or maybe multiple columns depending on type or other kludges.
+⚈ The "value" is a string, or maybe multiple columns depending on datatype or other kludges.

 ⚈ The SELECTs get messy -- multiple JOINs